 There are a number of great sights to see outdoors!
 So, get out there and experience nature!

-The Mead Meadow is a wildlife habitat between Mead Hall and Brothers College that was established in the Summer of 2013.
+The Meadow is a wildlife habitat along the side of the Hall of Sciences that was established in the Summer of 2013.
 Mowing is reduced to once a year in order to support tree health.
 What does this mean?
 Trees are stressed from compact soil.
 By reducing mowing, soil has a chance to become aerated and tree roots can get more oxygen.
 More oxygen to tree roots means healthier trees.
 Soil is further aerated and loosened by planting wildflowers and native grasses that have deep root systems.
 The wildflowers planted are listed below.

 Classes from multiple departments frequent the meadow as a teaching tool for students.